Forbidden Druid V2

 As with the original Druid, the Druid V2 is offered in carbon fiber only and gets 130 mm of rear travel (paired with a 150 mm fork) from a high-pivot suspension layout.
 But Forbidden has given the Druid’s suspension layout a big overhaul, moving it from a linkage-driven single pivot on the original version to what is effectively an upside-down Horst link layout, similar in concept to the layout used on the Norco Range and others.

 As with the original Druid, the new V2 bike can be run with either dual 29’’ wheels or in a mullet configuration with a 27.5’’ rear wheel.
-Toggling back and forth requires a chainstay swap, so it’s a little more involved than on some other bikes (and presumably expensive, though we don’t yet have pricing on the chainstay kits just yet), but it’s an option.
+Toggling back and forth requires a chainstay swap, so it’s a little more involved than on some other bikes (and more expensive, at $499 USD), but it’s an option.
 Complete bikes and frames are available in your choice of rear-wheel configuration.

 The Druid V2 also gets updated to an 18-tooth steel idler pulley that Forbidden said is harder wearing than prior iterations, and has gotten a revised tooth profile for compatibility with various 12-speed chains, including the new SRAM T-Type ones.
 And in keeping with that, the idler mount is modular to allow for 52 or 55 mm chainlines as well.
 There’s also a SRAM UDH derailleur hanger, of course, fully internal cable routing (with the option to route the brake line on either side of the frame depending on which hand you use for the rear brake), and ample rubber guards on the chainstay, seatstay, and downtube.
 The lower part of the downtube guard has a removable port, both to help with cable routing and to allow storage inside the downtube, which now features a tool-free closure in place of the bolt-on one from the prior-generation bike.
 There’s room for a water bottle inside the front triangle on the full size range, plus an extra accessory mount underneath the top tube.

-I also need to give Forbidden a shoutout for dropping “just say no to headset cable routing” in their press release for the new Druid — I’d specifically called for a bike company to take that stand in our last episode of the Blister Podcast, and then got the Druid launch information in my inbox the day after we recorded that episode.
+I also need to give Forbidden a shoutout for dropping “just say no to headset cable routing” in their press release for the new Druid — I’d specifically called for a bike company to take that stand in Ep.259 of the Blister Podcast, and then got the Druid launch information in my inbox the day after we recorded that episode.

 Fit & Geometry